We are doing science for policy

 QSAR models predict biological or toxicological properties on the basis of the physicochemical and structural properties of chemicals.

-Examples of QSAR models that have been characterised and documented according to the OECD standard (QSAR Model Reporting Format; QMRF) are published in the JRC QSAR Model Database.
+In particular, QSAR models should be described and documented according to the OECD standard (QSAR Model Reporting Format; QMRF).
+Examples are given in the JRC QSAR Model Database.

 Grouping and read-across

-In addition to QSARs, chemical properties can be predicted by grouping chemicals on the basis of structural and biological similarity, and by “reading across” relevant properties between the analogues.
+Chemical properties can also be predicted by grouping chemicals on the basis of structural and biological similarity, and by inferring (“reading across”) relevant properties of data-poor chemicals from those of ”similar” data-rich chemicals.
+Read-across is typically carried out in addition to QSAR, to increase the overall confidence in the predicted properties.

-Chemical assessments based on grouping and read-across can be supported by using computational tools such as Toxmatch and Toxtree, and by consulting sources of toxicological data via on-line resources such as ChemAgora and CheLIST.
+Chemical assessments based on read-across can be supported by using computational tools such as Toxmatch and Toxtree, and by consulting sources of toxicological data via on-line resources such as ChemAgora and CheLIST.

 Physiologically based kinetic (PBK) models

-Physiologically based kinetic (PBK) models are mathematical representations of the absorption, distribution, metabolism and elimination (ADME) of chemicals in humans or other animal species.
+Physiologically based kinetic (PBK) models are mathematical descriptions of how chemicals distribute in humans or other animal species.

 When coupled with mathematical models of biological response in the target organ/tissue, they are referred to as physiologically based kinetic and dynamic (PBKD) models.